Anomalous minimization for critical velocity of superflow along a step potential: Stationary superflow along a step potential

 We consider a stationary superflow along the step potential at a constant velocity $\bm{v}=-v\hat{\bm{r}}_\perp$, where $\hat{\bm{r}}_\perp$ denotes the unit vector normal to the $x$-axis.
 The stationary state $\Psi=\phi(x)e^{im\bm{v}\cdot\bm{r}/\hbar}$ satisfies the time-independent GP equation

 Here, $\mu_v\equiv\mu-mv^2/2$ is the hydrostatic chemical potential, named after the hydrostatic pressure in quantum hydrodynamics~\cite{Tsubota2013a}.
-By an appropriate choice of the global phase, $\phi$ can be taken to be real.
-According to Eq.~\eqref{eq:energy functional}, the healing length outside the potential is given by $\xi_\mathrm{b}=\hbar/\sqrt{mgn_\mathrm{b}}$, while inside the potential it is given by $\xi(V)=|1-V/\mu_v|^{-1/2}\xi_\mathrm{b}$.
+Our system is Galilean invariant and thus the change of Eq.~\eqref{eq:time-independent GPE} under the Galilean transformation reduces to the shift of the chemical potential $\mu\to\mu_v$.
+Because $\mu_v$ is fixed and independent on $\bm{v}$ through the boundary condition $\mu_v=gn_\mathrm{b}$ at the bulk with the bulk density $n_\mathrm{b}$, we replace $\mu_v$ with $gn_\mathrm{b}$ in the following discussions By an appropriate choice of the global phase, $\phi$ can be taken to be real.
+According to Eq.~\eqref{eq:energy functional}, the healing length outside the potential is given by $\xi_\mathrm{b}=\hbar/\sqrt{mgn_\mathrm{b}}$, while inside the potential it is given by $\xi(V)=|1-V/ gn_\mathrm{b}|^{-1/2}\xi_\mathrm{b}$.
 These quantities coincide with the correlation lengths in the mean field approximation~\cite{Stanley1987a,Landau2013b}.
-Here, $n_\mathrm{b}=\mu_v/g$ is the bulk density.
-In the following, we take $\xi_\mathrm{b}$, $\hbar/\mu_v$, and $\sqrt{n_\mathrm{b}}$ as the unit of length, time, and wave function, respectively.
+In the following, we take $\xi_\mathrm{b}$, $\hbar/ gn_\mathrm{b}$, and $\sqrt{n_\mathrm{b}}$ as the unit of length, time, and wave function, respectively.